perwin/pyimfit/docs/overview.md

    2. Fit models to a pre-existing (data) image

-   3. Generate &chi;<sup>2</sup> or likelihood values from a comparison of model and data (e.g., for use with an alternate fitting approach, MCMC analysis, etc.)
+   3. Generate &chi;<sup>2</sup> or likelihood values from a comparison of model and data (e.g., for use with other fitting software, MCMC analysis, etc.)

 In **Imfit** (and PyImfit), a "model" consists of one or more *image functions* from a library built into **Imfit**, sharing one or more common locations within an image and added together to form a